haruue1/pogagochi/README.md

 # pogagochi

-click [HERE](haruue1.github.io/pogagochi/) to see the current progress.
+go here: haruue1.github.io/pogagochi/ to see the current progress.